rujarajbhandari/js-calculator/README.md

 # js-calculator

-## this is a calculator using JS only
+## This is a calculator using JS only